-CAREER: High school math teacher, Alaska
+GAYLE HARBO CAREER: High school math teacher, Alaska

-RETIRED: in 1993; served 25 years

-AFFECTED BY: GPO and WEP

-MONTHLY SOCIAL SECURITY BENEFIT: \$0
+RETIRED: in 1993; served 25 years AFFECTED BY: GPO and WEP MONTHLY SOCIAL SECURITY BENEFIT: \$0 deeply concerned for younger generations who retire from public service in her state.

 As a member of a female-dominated profession, Harbo says she has seen many women bear the brunt of GPO/WEP.